 Finally, in British Columbia, people must now be fully vaccinated in order to access non-essential services and to work in certain industries, including long-term care and other healthcare settings.
 As of October 12, nobody can work in long-term care or assisted living who has not received two doses of COVID-19 vaccine.
 We expect this will also soon apply to other healthcare workers in the province, including some home and community care workers.

 If you have concerns about these options, you may also wish to speak to your employer.
 They may be able to reach out to the relevant health authority to work out the best and easiest way for you to get vaccinated.

-Four vaccines for COVID-19 have now been approved by Health Canada and are being distributed across the country.
-The four currently approved vaccines are:
+Four vaccines for COVID-19 have been approved by Health Canada and are being distributed across the country.
+These are:

 - Pfizer / BioNTech

 The vaccines all work a little differently.
 The Pfizer-BioNTech and Moderna vaccines are mRNA vaccines.
 They work by delivering the instructions from the virus that causes COVID-19 to our own cells.
 This makes the body produce a small part of the virus’ outer shape – the spike protein of the virus – which then stimulates our body’s immune response and teaches it to recognize the virus should the actual virus enter your system.

 The AstraZeneca and Janssen vaccines are viral vector vaccines.
 They use a harmless virus (such as an adenovirus, the virus which can cause the common cold) as a “delivery system” for the COVID-19 spike protein, which will stimulate your body’s immune response.
 This vector virus is not the same virus that causes COVID-19.

 Importantly, none of the four vaccines involve injecting people directly with the COVID-19 virus.

 Provided by Health Canada, this infographic gives an overview of the process vaccines go through to ensure they are effective and safe.